"It's not the destination, it's the ride!"

 Sunday November 18, 2018 – Some of us rode with the annual Christmas season Buck Jones Memorial Toy Run collecting toys for kids.
 That was a fun and rewarding experience.
 I had never ridden with so many bikes before... estimates were 150 to 200 riders, several with passengers.
 We had a well-coordinated law enforcement escort from Cumming Fairgrounds to Lumpkin County High School in Dahlonega with a stop in between at Dawsonville City Hall.
 It was an awesome ride!
 Good food, good cause and good fun!

-Saturday November 17, 2018 – Atlanta Highway Chapter, "Suches It Is Ride" - There were eight bikes and one passenger.
-We rode to Cleveland via GA-400 and GA-115 for a quick break at the Chic-Fil-A then headed up Helen Hwy toward Richard B. Russell Scenic Hwy on to GA-180 and Two Wheels Restaraunt in Suches, GA for a fun lunch.
+Saturday November 17, 2018 – IMRG Atlanta Highway Chapter, "Suches It Is” Ride - There were eight bikes and one passenger.
+We rode to Cleveland via GA-400 and GA-115 for a quick break at the Chic-Fil-A then headed up Helen Hwy toward Richard B. Russell Scenic Hwy on to GA-180 (part of the "Georgia Dragon") and Two Wheels Restaurant in Suches, GA for a fun lunch.
 It was a little sparse of animal spottings on this trip but on my previous trip to Richard B. Russell, I crossed paths with a momma bear and her cub...
 I rounded a curve just as momma was hurriedly crossing the road with her cub trailing behind her.
 They didn't see me so I shifted to the opposite lane and pulled in my clutch to quiet my thundering Indian which put me farthest from where they were going.
-Coasting, I was able to witness the cub stop at the road edge and with nose up, sniff the air and look side to side until he caught glimpse of me as I came up behind him and he took off towards momma...
+Coasting, I was able to witness the cub stop at the road edge and with nose up, sniff the air and look side to side until he caught sight of me as I came up behind him and the little guy took off towards momma...
 I love the mountains!

 An “Old” Flame

-November 2017 - October 2018 – This was my 2017 Indian Chief Classic... she got me back in the saddle after a 30 year motorcycle hiatus!
-This bike got me singing again!
+November 2017 until October 2018 – This was my 2017 Indian Chief Classic... she got me back in the saddle after a 30 year motorcycle hiatus!
+This baby got me singing again!
 But I only sang while cruising down the highway... so as not to annoy folks too much!

 September 30, 2018 – Fall is a great time to ride a motorcycle, especially in the mountains on the curvy roads amidst the “getting sleepy” forests and busy critters.
 You just have to watch out for the critters and be ready to brake at all times.
 I get lots of enjoyable moments on my Indian and today was no exception.
 For the first time in my life, I witnessed a red tailed hawk attack almost head on from very nearly the victims vantage point.
 The hawk was targeting something at the roadside with his eyes focused and talons extended.
 The hawk’s attack and my approach put my head (helmet) nearly in his direct flight path such that I got a view of what his prey would see if his prey were to see him coming.
 It was so cool!
 (Cool for me that is, not the hawk)… I knew there were no vehicles behind me so I quickly braked and the hawk veered off so it was just an awesome view for me and an unfortunate distraction for the hawk.
 I was sorry I interrupted his potential meal.
 I know how I feel about food so I expect the hawk would kind of like to have had some as well.
 This time of year you have to be especially aware of critters while riding and driving.
 I see more flattened critter bodies on the road this time of year than any other.
 So we should all ride and drive with a sharper awareness of the busy animals since they don’t have a built-in natural awareness of mankind’s creations.
 Deer for example, will run right into your bike or automobile path as if blind.
 But always use good judgment when it comes to critter encounters on the road.
 Many years ago, I think it was 1967, I had a friend die in an automobile crash dodging a critter on the highway.
 I still wish he had made a different decision.
 While as many know, I am not very good about keeping in touch, it doesn’t mean I don’t keep friends close in my thoughts.
 Ride safe, drive safe and enjoy the great fall weather!